Dawn Service, Villers Bretonneux

 q National Network

 If you have time why not join the London Optional visit, which includes visits to many sites of military interest.
-On this tour there is a wealth of Battlefield knowledge and experience.
+On these tours there is a wealth of Battlefield knowledge and experience.
 You will have an expert Military Historian, a Tour Manager, and local guides.
-Please see the website for full details www.nntravel.com.au Or by clicking below you can download the 2014 itinerary and its associated flyer.
+By clicking below you can download the sample 2014 itinerary and its associated flyer to get a feel for what your tour might include.

-Additionally we visit Normandy where en route we view the historic railway carriage at Compiegne.
-We stay in Bayeux and visit the Tapestry Museum before visiting the Mulberry Harbour, D Day Museum, Arromanches Beach, Colleville-sur-Mer, Omaha Beach, la Pointe du Hoc, Utah Beach, St Mere Eglise, 82nd & 101st Museums, Merville Battery, Pegasus Bridge, Le Grande Bunker, Caen Canal, Sword, Juno and Gold Beaches, 4th Commando Museum, and Monets House and Garden on return to Paris.
+Additionally the Tour visits Normandy viewing en-route the historic railway carriage at Compiegne.
+You then stay in Bayeux and visit the Tapestry Museum before visiting the Mulberry Harbour, D Day Museum, Arromanches Beach, Colleville-sur-Mer, Omaha Beach, la Pointe du Hoc, Utah Beach, St Mere Eglise, 82nd & 101st Museums, Merville Battery, Pegasus Bridge, Le Grande Bunker, Caen Canal, Sword, Juno and Gold Beaches, 4th Commando Museum, and Monets House and Garden on return to Paris.

-Not to forget that the Tour includes a three night optional visit to London to see more places related to the wars - Churchill's Cabinet War Rooms, the Imperial War Museum, the Australian War Memorial at Hyde Park, and more.
+Not to forget that the Tours offer a three night optional visit to London to see more places related to the wars - Churchill's Cabinet War Rooms, the Imperial War Museum, the Australian War Memorial at Hyde Park, and more.

-To the left is the Flyer - four A4 pages including two maps - click on the image to download.
+To the left is the 2014 Flyer - four A4 pages including two maps - click on the image to download.
 Just happens to be very suitable for printing out and discussing with friends or club-mates to help get the word out (please).
-And below that, the full itinerary.
+And below that, the full 2014 itinerary you could use as an example of your tour.

 From the start of the Tour in Paris to the end in Paris or London, you will be in the capable and very experienced hands of Matt McLachlan Battlefield Journeys - a leader in the field, so you can be guaranteed the best touring guides available.
 They know what the Aussies want to see and are very knowledgeable about our WW1 and WW2 military experiences.